 Part of me hates going to Costco: to lines, the people, the hustle and bustle.
 But part of me loves it: the fridge full of organic veggies when we get home, frozen wild fish fillets that I can cook into fish tacos all month long, and giant jars of peanut butter (always).

-Toasted sesame oil is one of my favorite condiments: it’s depth of flavor adds so much to any Asian-style dish!
+Toasted sesame oil is one of my favorite condiments because it’s depth of flavor adds so much to any Asian-style dish!
 Along with a drizzle of soy sauce and a spoonful of maple syrup?
 That’s where the magic happens.
-It’s a sweet, savory, nutty combination that goes with just about anything: feel free to swap the brussels sprouts and mushrooms in this recipe with whatever vegetables you have on hand.
+It’s a sweet, savory, nutty combination that goes with just about anything.

 Serves: 4 | Total Time: 20 minutes

 - 2 cups brussels sprouts, halved

 - 2 cups mushrooms, sliced (I used shiitake but cremini mushrooms also work well)